anoopkcn/csub.nvim/README.md

 # csub.nvim

+## This plugin is a predecessor to much more capable [stitch.nvim](https://github.com/anoopkcn/stitch.nvim).
+Please check that out instead

 Edit the current quickfix or location list in a scratch buffer.
 Write the buffer to push the updates back into the original files and the list.

 ## Features